-The company creates and manages innovative products and solutions to meet the growing global demand for reliable, low-cost off-grid energy; to power lighting, telecom, and other internet-of-things devices - infrastructure that's mission-critical to today's modern world.
+The Company creates and manages innovative products and solutions to meet the growing global demand for reliable, low-cost off-grid energy; to power lighting, telecom, and other internet-of-things devices - infrastructure that's mission-critical to today's modern world.

-Our patented Smart Off-Grid technology connects solar, hybrid, and wind-powered devices to a cloud-based management system.
+Our patented Smart Off-Grid technology operates and manages solar, hybrid, and wind-powered devices and connects them to a cloud-based management system.
 Together with Clear Blue's ongoing management service, this technology improves the reliability of these systems and reduces maintenance and operational costs by up to 80%.

 Clear Blue generates revenue in two ways.
 First, it generates revenue through sales of hardware including its Smart Off-Grid Controllers, Nano-Grid Power Pack systems and its Illumient solar-powered street lighting.
-Second, it generates recurring revenue from Illumience, Clear Blue's cloud-based management software and service, and through sales of its Energy-as-a-Service (EaaS) management and service offering.
+Second, it generates recurring revenue through the provision of its Energy-as-a-Service (EaaS) management and service offering.
+To do so, it uses Illumience, Clear Blue's industry leading cloud-based management software and service.

 As an ongoing recurring revenue service, Clear Blue manages and operates all of its Smart Off-Grid systems, which have been sold to 37 countries around the world.
 Each new system is sold with three years of pre-paid ongoing management & operations service.
 Renewal of services after this three-year period is a growth area for Clear Blue.
-In North America specifically, Clear Blue has customers in at least 24 states in the U.S. and 9 Canadian provinces.
+In North America specifically, Clear Blue has customers in at least 26 states in the U.S. and 9 Canadian provinces.
 Globally, Clear Blue's systems power and control lighting, security, and telecom applications, including sites in Europe, the Middle East, Africa, and South-east Asia.

-Clear Blue's business strategy is to provide Smart Off-Grid Power to support mission-critical infrastructure across government and commercial markets.
+Clear Blue's business strategy is to provide Smart Off-Grid Power to support mission-critical infrastructure across government, industrial and commercial markets.
 Our technology and service models focus on delivering on a brand promise of: